remla24-team-1/operation/README.md

 ## Running the project

 - Make sure you have installed kubectl, minikube, docker desktop, and helm.
+Also make sure ingress is enabled.
 - In docker desktop, go to settings and enable kubernetes.
 - Make sure docker desktop is open during the following steps.
 - Create a cluster by running: `minikube start`